 Oliver Webbers education took him to Wells, Cambridge, London, and The Hague, and laid the foundations for his approach to historical performance.
 He is the artistic director of the Monteverdi String Band, and has directed programmes ranging from sevententh-century chamber music to Hasse operas.
 He is the leader of Ludus Baroque, and principal and guest leader with the Gabrieli Players, the Early Opera Company, the London Handel Orchestra, and the Hanover Band; he recently led the string band for the Taverner Consorts recording of Monteverdis Orfeo.
 He is also a member of the Parley of Instruments, Passacaglia, and the London Handel Players.
 Oliver makes his own gut strings: here as elsewhere seeking to apply research to concert performance.
 He teaches at the Guildhall School of Music and Drama in London.

 Silas Wollston was a chorister at St Pauls Cathedral.
 During his teens his flair for composing and arranging music flourished.
 While at Cambridge University he directed performances of Purcells Fairy Queen for the Opera Society, as well as a series of concerts with students playing on historical instruments.
 He went on to study the harpsichord at the Guildhall School of Music and Drama, London, and the Conservatoire Royale, Brussels.
-Since then he has played for all the major British early music groups and since 1999 has been principal continuo player for John Eliot Gardiner, performing as a soloist in the Bach Cantata Pilgrimage in 2000.
+Since then he has played for all the major British early music groups and was principal continuo player for John Eliot Gardiner, performing as a soloist in the Bach Cantata Pilgrimage in 2000.
 Silas is passionate about seventeenth-century music and has written a PhD thesis on the repertoire of Charles IIs violin band.
 Last year he became Director of Music at Queens College, Cambridge.